-A common stereotype is that Facebook and Instagram are social media platforms for “old people.”
-But, as a recent Federal Trade Commission Report (FTC) demonstrates, younger people are becoming the biggest victims of social media scams.
+A recent Federal Trade Commission Report (FTC) notes that young people are becoming the biggest victims of social media scams.
 For example, consumers aged 18-39 reported 2.4 times more social media fraud than those aged 40+ (TechRadar.pro, Sead Fadilpasic, Social media scams hit a new high in 2021, January 28th, 2022, https://www.techradar.com/news/social-media-scams-hit-a-new-high-in-2021).
-Another glaring statistic is social media scams increased 1800% over similar types of losses reported in 2017.
+Another glaring statistic is social media scams increased by 1800% over similar types of losses reported in 2017.
 To put those numbers into context, consumers reported $770 million in social media scams in 2021 to the agency.
 Unfortunately, social media scams are infiltrating every age group, and the most frequently used social media platforms for scammers are Facebook and Instagram (Investopedia, Jim Probasco, Huge Surge in 2021 Social Media Scams, Says FTC, January 27, 2022, https://www.investopedia.com/social-media-scams-surging-5217274).
 One way to protect yourself and your computer network from social media scams is to learn what they look like so you can steer clear of them.
 In this blog, we’ll highlight a couple of common social media scams as it relates to your computer network.
 If you want to dive deeper to learn more about social media scams, click on the sources used in this blog post.

 70% of Social Media Scams Involve Cryptocurrency Investments